Another DAM blog

 • My contact information

-Since some of the people I interview work for an organization which may require a PR/media relations/communication person to give prior approval, I leave them time to do so.
+Since some of the people I interview work for an organization which may need a PR/media relations/communication person to give prior approval, I leave them time to do so.
 Once I find a person online or in person who agrees to be interviewed (and gets approval, if needed), it is a matter of finding a good time for both their schedule and mine.
 This often means dealing with different time zones (which can be an advantage sometimes).
 Most people prefer to schedule an interview during their weekday working hours.
-I often try to schedule the interview early in the morning or in the late afternoon to not conflict with my own schedule.
+I often try to schedule the interview early in the morning or in the late afternoon to not conflict with my schedule.

 Time

 Aside from finding the scheduled time to do the interview and the edit the audio, it takes me (after the initial learning curve) about one hour to record and edit a 5 to 15 minute podcast.
+This is why I send the audio to someone for editing at minimal cost and sparing my effort.

 Approval after the interview